 replicates 20 seed 42

-The matrix is actually a vector (indicated by the {}) of vectors.
+The matrix can almost be considered a vector of vectors (indicated by the {}).
 Each row contains the dispersal rates of a single patch to all the patches in the model.
 The first value of the matrix therefore specifies the probability of individuals of patch 1 that will ‘disperse’ to patch 1 (i.e. stay where they are).
 The second value indicates the probability of individuals of patch 1 that will disperse to patch 2.
 The third value from the top row is the dispersal rate from patch 1 to patch 3 etc. etc. Two things should be noted though.
 First the diagonal of the matrix is the probability that an individual will stay in its patch.
 Secondly, because total probability should be unity, each row should sum up to one.
 (Question: why is this not true for each column?)
 From our current dispersal rate matrix we can read that the large majority of individuals will stay in their current patch (the high values in the diagonal).
 The value right behind the diagonal (0.005) is the probability to disperse to the next patch and corresponds with our dispersal rate value from the previous example.
 However, this value is only behind the diagonal, not in front of it.
 This makes dispersal asymmetric in our current scenario: the probability to migrate to the next patch (the island to the west) is much higher than to the previous patch (the island to the east), symbolising the prevailing ocean currents.
 However, we see that dispersal to any of the other patches is not null.
 A tiny probability exists for an insect, either as an adult or as an egg, to end up on any of the other islands, e.g. by animal transportation.